 7. Stargazing.
 Check out a book on constellations or do a quick search online.
 Just before bedtime, grab a blanket and head for the edge of town.
 There is nothing quite as memorable as laying on your back together in a field looking for pictures in the star.
 Cloud watching can just as much fun!

 8. Brown Bag Dinner.
 On nights when I was too exhausted to cook for dinner, I found that letting the kids pack dinner in their lunch box and heading for the playground made the whole thing an adventure.
-If you stay till dark, you’ll have have won their hearts forever.
+If you stay till dark, you’ll have won their hearts forever.

 9. House Swap.
 This summer we are swapping houses with another single mom in a town just a few hours away. ( I bet you have a Facebook friend or two you could ask.)
 Without the cost of a hotel at peak rates and having to eat out, I can give my kids a fun vacation.
 Lay out expectations before you go and this is a great way for two families to help each other.